-The principal beneficiaries of the loss of initiative in Parliament in Australia and elsewhere are the Executive Government and the permanent civil service.
-But under the pressure of repeated elections at short intervals and the sheer complexity of the modern challenges of change, it is extremely difficult for busy, distracted Ministers and their preoccupied permanent administrators, to look far into the future, consult the numerous experts, listen to the public voice and consider in a reasoned way the future direction of the law and its institutions, under the multiple pressures for change.
+The principal beneficiaries of the ailing Parliament are the Executive Government and the permanent civil service.
+But under the pressure of 'continuous and elementary election campaigns', repeated elections at short intervals and the sheer complexity of the modern challenges of change, it is extremely difficult for busy, distracted Ministers and their preoccupied permanent administrators, to look far into the future, consult the numerous experts, listen to the public voice and consider in a reasoned way the future direction of the law and its institutions, under the multiple pressures for change.

-Since the frank abandonment of the 'fairy tale' that judges do not make the law, increasing attention has been paid to the role of the judiciary as lawmakers.
-The original 'genius' of the common law lay, as Mr Ellicott's statement suggests, in the capacity of its judges not only to provide predictability and certainty by the use of precedent but also to cope with change and new circumstances by the development of new rules or the modification of old rules where circumstances required it.29 Now, we are seeing the general retreat in judicial lawmaking.
+Since the frank abandonment of the 'fairy tale' that judges do not make the law, increasing attention has been paid to the role of the judiciary as a lawmaker.
+The original

+'genius' of the common law lay in the capacity of its judges not only to provide predictability and certainty by the use of precedent but also to cope with change and new circumstances by the development of new rules or the modification of old rules where circumstances required it.29 Now, we are seeing the general retreat in judicial lawmaking.
 The bold early dynamic of the common law is replaced by judicial caution.
 Lord Scarman predicts that 'case law will become as much as it already is, the interpretation of enacted law.
 It will lose its character as a separate source of law'.30 Certainly, this prediction seems to be borne out in recent decisions of the highest courts of Australia.
-Within the space of a year or so, a number of decisions of the High Court of Australia illustrate the disinclination of the judges of our country's highest court to adapt and revise old common law rules established in earlier times, to meet entirely new social situations.
-In one case31 it was held that a convicted capital felon was disentitled to sue in the courts.
-He had lost his civil rights.
-Although this rule originated at a time when convicted capital felons were uniformly executed, it was for Parliament not the courts to alter the rule.
-Likewise, in a South Australian case, it was held that it was for Parliament to change the rule in Searle v.
+Within the space of a year or so, a number of decisions of the High Court of Australia illustrate the disinclination of the judges to adapt and revise old common law rules established in earlier times, to new social situations.
+In one case it was held that a convicted capital felon was disentitled to sue in the courts.
+He had lost his civil rights and although this rule originated at a time when convicted capital felons were uniformly executed, it was for Parliament not the courts to alter the rule.
+Likewise, it was for Parliament to change the rule in Searle v.
 Wallbank.32 The Court would not overrule or find inapplicable the common law as stated in that case concerning the liability of landowners for stock straying from their land.
 The advent of expressways and fast motor cars was not sufficient to warrant an alteration in the settled common law: